Experience the best of the best with this Top 8 list of things to do and see in Portsmouth.

 Plan for your visit and explore Portsmouth with the Visitor Directory.

 A Post Such As Portsmouth is a 2-day re-enactment designed to entertain and educate the public of the occupation of Portsmouth by the British forces in 1781.
 It is open and free to everyone; and it features a variety of civilian and military impressions, as well as members of the Royal Navy.
-The event takes place March 26-27, 2022 at the corner of High and Court Streets (the old courthouse) in Olde Towne Portsmouth, Virginia.
+The event takes place March 26-27, 2022 (future dates May 20th) at the corner of High and Court Streets (the old courthouse) and High and Middle St in Olde Towne Portsmouth, Virginia.

 Dress up in Colonial / Revolutionary War costumes and join the reenactors portraying soldiers or citizens and help us transform the downtown area of “Historic Olde Towne” Portsmouth into “18th Century Town”.
 Here’s your chance to dress up as a 18th century civilian, Tradespeople, Musician, British Soldier, Queens Ranger, Jager, American Legion, or Loyalists!